tutorial the 4 basic cuts - featured image

 This is perhaps the most widely used cut because it is very versatile.
 It can be used to create a space for the eyes, an open mouth, a space created with gentleness and openness.

-tutorial the 4 basic cuts example of finished vee-cut
+the 4 basic knife cuts of woodcarving - example of finished vee-cut

 Sweeping cut